Happiness Quotes To Make You Feel Good

-One thing that can increase our happiness has a pet.
-Most aren't going to lose happiness after their puppy is licking all over them, or their cat curls up next to them and starts purring.
-Your pets care for you, no matter how sad you’re feeling, and they'll always be there to cheer you up.
+One thing that can increase happiness for many people is a pet.
+It may be hard not to feel happy when a puppy licks you or your cat curls up next to you and starts purring.
+Your pets often care for you, no matter how sad you’re feeling, and they can be there to cheer you up.

-For most people, making others happy makes you happy in turn.
-When you give someone a present, their happiness rubs off of you.
-If you’re feeling unhappy, why not try doing something for a friend, family member, or your lover?
-You might find your spirits rising the moment a smile is on their face.
+For many people, making others happy makes them feel happy in return.
+If you’re unhappy, try doing something for a friend, family, or partner.
+You might find your spirits rising as a result.

 ― Jonathan Safran Foer

-Setting your expectations too high is one of the reasons why people aren't happy.
-If you overhype a movie, and it doesn’t end up living to the hype, you're upset.
-On the other hand, if you go into the movie with more moderate expectations, you're probably going to end up happier.
-There are some things in life that you should have expectations for, but by lowering your expectations for things that don't matter, you'll end up happier than you would if they didn't live up to your high expectations.
+Setting your expectations high and idealizing things may be one of the reasons why some people are unhappy.
+If you overhype a movie, for example, and it doesn’t end up living up to the hype, you might feel disappointed.
+On the other hand, if you go into the movie with more moderate expectations, you might end up happier with the experience.
+Of course, there are some things in life that you may have high expectations for, such as boundaries in personal relationships.

 If you’re struggling to increase moments of happiness or think you might be experiencing a mental health condition, consider attending counseling.
 Counseling has many benefits, and you can choose a modality that works best for your lifestyle.
 For example, you might benefit from online therapy if you’re often busy or have a schedule outside of regular business hours.

 Researchers have investigated the mental health benefits of internet-based counseling.
 Studies have shown that online therapy is effective in helping individuals experiencing low moods.
 Specifically, this type of remote treatment can result in relief from depressive symptoms in some people.